For booking, press inquiries & photos, please contact:

 As a certified aerobic instructor, Dove is very serious about her health.
 Starting each day with an hour’s workout or a five-mile run.
 Dove is a firm believer in physical fitness.

 Her concerts are performed outdoors in the summer, early enough for dinner, with the waters of the bay she loves as a magnificent backdrop.
-Dove’s future plans include continued work as an activist protecting and promoting the Chesapeake Bay, completing a new CD of spirituals, and performing in Nashville.
+Dove’s future plans include continued work as an activist protecting and promoting the Chesapeake Bay, and continuing her musical journey writing and recording.

 Concert schedules and all other information may be found at www.deannadove.com.